akmal-deriv/deriv-app/WRITING TESTS.md

 -   Brief explanation on the test framework used in the project.(**Jest**)

--   `react-testing-library` configuration.
+-   `react-testing-library` configuration

 -   Examples

     ## Test Framework

     ​ We are using [Jest](https://jestjs.io/) as test runner and [React Testing library](https://testing-library.com/docs/react-testing-library/intro/) as our main test component to have the ultimate needed utilities.

     ### Jest